-On any list of the most food-friendly towns in America, Asheville, North Carolina, figures high in the rankings.
+On any list of the most food-friendly towns in America, Asheville, N.C., figures high in the rankings.
 There's great eating everywhere, but nowhere more so than on Biltmore Avenue.
 Chuck Hughes is in for a treat at his first stop, Blackbird, where pastry chef Roslyn Taubman bakes a decadent and uniquely Southern coconut cake.
 Then it's off to the largest privately-owned house in America, the Biltmore Estate, which is more than just a beautifully preserved relic of the Gilded Age.
-It's also where Chef Damien Cavicchi prepares historic meals, specifically smoked lamb with corn bread, grilled plums, and brown butter vinaigrette.
+It's also where Chef Damien Cavicchi prepares historic meals, specifically smoked lamb with corn bread, grilled plums and brown butter vinaigrette.
 At Tomato Jam Cafe, Chuck gets a lesson in southern cooking from chef Daniel Wright when he bakes cat head biscuits with the eponymous tomato jam.
-Last, chef Laurey Masterton introduces Chuck to the local produce, and the local producers, namely honey bees, whose bounty she uses to make honey-glazed pork tenderloin with fresh peach salsa.
+Last, Chef Laurey Masterton introduces Chuck to the local produce, and the local producers, namely honey bees, whose bounty she uses to make honey-glazed pork tenderloin with fresh peach salsa.